 The Department identifies schools causing concern in six ways: those placed in Ofsted categories of ‘Special Measures’ or ‘Serious Weaknesses’; those judged by Ofsted as ‘Requires Improvement’; those under DfE scrutiny; those ‘below floor standards’; those placed in local authority categories of concern; and those of direct concern to the diocese.

-For more information, please contact Malcolm Finney, Assistant Director School Improvement and School Place Planning.
+For more information, please contact John Cain, Assistant Director School Improvement and School Place Planning.

 Service Level Agreement